 Tax lawyers can work for a law firm or themselves.
 They are the ones who draft and file tax returns, represent clients in disputes with the Internal Revenue Service (IRS), and advise clients about how to minimize their taxes.
 Tax lawyers also advise businesses on issues such as acquisitions, international taxation, mergers and reorganizations, securities offerings, employee stock ownership plans (ESOPs), executive compensation packages, retirement planning issues including qualified retirement plans like 401(k)s or SEPs, fringe benefits like company cars or country club memberships that may be taxable under the current tax laws.

-There are many other types of taxes too but these are some of the most common areas where taxpayers need help from a lawyer because they have complicated rules.
+There are many other types of taxes too, but these are some of the most common areas where taxpayers need help from a lawyer because they have complicated rules.
 Tax lawyers are also involved in tax planning.
 They look at how a client can create an estate plan that will help minimize the taxes the client will have to pay.
-A good example of this is having an accountant or financial planner determine whether your home should be owned by you individually or through a trust so that when you die, the property passes on to your family without being subject to taxation.
+A good example of this is having a tax attorney determine whether your home should be owned by you individually or through a trust so that when you die, the property passes on to your family without being subject to taxation.

 The responsibilities of a tax lawyer include researching and interpreting federal, state, and international laws

 This includes researching and interpreting federal, state, and international laws, as well as providing legal advice to clients on relevant matters.
 This is one of the most demanding areas of law because it requires expertise in many different fields, which can change quickly.
 A tax attorney also needs to have a lot of patience with their clientele, who will often need explanations for complicated aspects of the law that they may not fully understand themselves.
 However, this is a rewarding area of law with countless branches and specialties.
 Tax lawyers can work for government entities, legal firms, or corporations in any industry.